cisco/mindmeld/source/userguide/role_classifier.rst

    {'C': 100, 'penalty': 'l1'}

-Instead of relying on the default preset values for ``'C'`` and ``'penalty'``, let's specify a parameter search grid to let Workbench select ideal values for the dataset.
+Instead of relying on the default preset values for ``'C'`` and ``'penalty'``, let's specify a parameter search grid to let MindMeld select ideal values for the dataset.
 We'll also specify a cross-validation strategy.
 Update the parameter selection settings such that the hyperparameter estimation process chooses the ideal ``'C'`` and ``'penalty'`` parameters using 10-fold cross-validation:

 .. code-block:: python